underthehai/tp/docs/UserGuide.md

 ## Add
+Refer to valid tags for each object [here](#parameters)

 ### 1. Adding a Travel Plan (G)
 Creates a new travel plan and adds it to Wanderlust’s travel planner.
-Start and end date can be optional, but they must exist as a pair.
 Format of date is in YYYY-MM-DD.

 Format: `add -travelplan n/NAME sd/START_DATE ed/END_DATE`